mrakgr/Trading-Journal/journal_2025.md

 Wish I got the DataBento sub instead the Massive one.

 I am going to cancel the subscription on Jan 2nd if I am still learning stuff by then.

+4:15pm.
+Let me resume.
+Done with breakfast, exercises and chores.
+It really takes a chunk out of my time.

+I've been strongly considering making a pivot to market making in the short term.
+I could do spread farming on Polymarket and other markets which aren't dominated by institutions.
+This would be until I can get all the order flow simulations online and train a longer term system.
+In the meantime I could get paid to learn, and this book will tell me how to market make optimally.

+I have a lot to gain from the book, and if I can make 10k+ per year from market making that would make it worth the effort.
+Jeffrey Neuman made his first million from doing that, so maybe I should take a hint.

+Thomas and me are influencing each other, and for once I should let myself be influenced.